Hamburger Menu

 The tokens are completely unrelated to the original data in terms of their values.
 However, there are still ways (such as the format) to link the tokens to the original data.
 This allows the company to continue business operations with a reduced risk of data leaks and breaches.

-Here, we take a look at everything you need to know about payments tokenization.
-We discuss the benefits and drawbacks, the difference between tokenization and encryption, the types of tokens, and much more.
+Here, we take a look at everything you need to know about payments tokenisation.
+We discuss the benefits and drawbacks, the difference between tokenisation and encryption, the types of tokens, and much more.

 What is a token?